Monday, June 30, 2008

 Do I really need to remind you who Yves Saint Laurent was?
 For us, French, he's definitely part of our culture.
 He is also one of the most famous fashion designers in the world, one of the few that contributed to France's reputation for Haute Couture.
 He died on June 1st and

 Wednesday, June 04, 2008

-I found this incredible grave in the Cimetière Montparnasse.
+I found this incredible tombin the Cimetière Montparnasse.
 At first I could not really believe my eyes...
 But yes, this guy had his grave turned into a sort of bed where he and his wife are dressed in their day outfits and look like they are gently talking.
 I investigated a bit more and found out that it belongs to Charles Pigeon, the inventor of a famous non-exploding gas/oil lamp (patented in1884).
-He probably had a lot of money then (enough to have this grave built anyway!)
+He probably had a lot of money then (enough to have this tomb built!)

 Tuesday, June 03, 2008

 I've always heard the expression "the Devil is in the details" until yesterday, in a television series I heard one of the characters say "God is in the details".
 And when I saw this photo - that I took at Place des Vosges on Sunday - I could not help but think of it.
 Well figuratively of course, because on this occasion God is French Sculptor Jean-Pierre Cortot (1787 - 1843) who designed the 4 fountains that you can see on this unforgettable place.

 BTW, I had a message from CNN who thanks you all very much.
 Non US based people who are interested in the France coverage can tune in to CNN International throughout the week and US based people, who I believe don't have access to CNN International can check www.cnn.com/france.